Om-panda/Foodie/README.md

 - Browse food by categories (Pizza, Burger, Sandwich)
 - Add to cart with quantity control
 - Persistent cart using LocalStorage
 - Checkout with bill preview
-- Download bill as TXT or PDF (print format)
 - Contact form with message storage
 - Smooth cart modal experience